DanHodges/TheologicalDictionary/Athanasius.md

 # Athanasius
-Definition of Athanasius coming soon.
+The definition of Athanasius is coming soon!